-Different professions, organisations, industries, or business units within the same company will have different definitions perceptions of "community engagement."
-However, all share the same goals: achieve long-term and sustainable implementation, decision-making, discourse, relationships, processes, or outcomes.
+Different professions, organisations, industries, or business units within the same company will have different definitions and perceptions of "community engagement."
+However, they all share the same goals: achieve long-term and sustainable implementation, decision-making, discourse, relationships, processes, or outcomes.
 And for that, it must include strategies and processes that are sensitive to the community context in which it occurs.

 The principles of community engagement strategies

 There are several identified core principles of community engagement strategies:

 - Learning and openness